Abbey Road: Abbey Road crossing and "Paul is dead"

 Imitating the cover of Abbey Road has become popular with fans (pictured is the Cassini–Huygens team, with Carolyn Porco in white).

 The front cover image of the Beatles on the Abbey Road crossing has become one of the most famous and imitated in recording history.
 The crossing is a popular destination for Beatles fans, and a webcam has operated there since 2011.
 In December 2010, the crossing was given grade II listed status for its "cultural and historical importance"; the Abbey Road studios themselves had been given similar status earlier in the year.
+In 2019, Thames Water installed a commemorative manhole cover to mark the album's 50th anniversary.

 Shortly after the album's release, the cover became part of the "Paul is dead" conspiracy theory that was spreading across college campuses in the US.
 According to followers of the rumour, the cover depicted the Beatles walking out of a cemetery in a funeral procession.
 The procession was led by Lennon dressed in white as a religious figure; Starr was dressed in black as the undertaker; McCartney, out of step with the others, was a barefoot corpse; and Harrison dressed in denim was the gravedigger.
 The left-handed McCartney is holding a cigarette in his right hand, indicating that he is an impostor, and part of the number plate on the Volkswagen parked on the street is 281F (misread as 28IF), meaning that McCartney would have been 28 if he had lived – despite the fact that he was only 27 at the time of the photo and subsequent release of the record.
 The escalation of the "Paul is dead" rumour became the subject of intense analysis on mainstream radio and contributed to Abbey Roads commercial success in the US.
 Lennon was interviewed in London by New York's WMCA, and he ridiculed the rumour but conceded that it was invaluable publicity for the album.